ut2310/memory_management_take_home/README.md

 OPENAI_API_KEY=sk-your-key
 ```

-You should make your own keys for Neo4j, Openai API Key will be provided
+Use your own Neo4j credentials; an OpenAI API key will be provided.

 #### Agent Execution Data